-7.3.1 Plan B M.S. degree course requirements
+7.2.1 Plan B M.S. degree course requirements

-A minimum of 44 credits of graduate level work for PhD students tansferring to the M.S. program or a minimum of 30 credits for students enrolling in the M.S. program must be completed within six (6) calendar years.
-Plan B M.S. students are required to complete the 11 hour core curriculum described for the doctoral program and at least seven (7) hours of graded electives.
-Plan B M.S. students will enroll in Microbiology seminars (MICRBIOL 8899 and MICRBIOL 7899) throughout their program.
-If research or study credits are desired, Plan B M.S. students can enroll in MICROBIOL 8193.
-A maximum of six (6) credits may be transferred from other programs to satisfy the 30 minimum credit hour requirement.
+A minimum of 44 credits of graduate level work must be completed within six (6) calendar years.
+Plan B M.S. students are required to complete the 12 hour core curriculum described for the doctoral program and six (6) hours of graded electives.
+Plan B M.S. students will enroll in Microbiology seminars (MICRBIOL 8899 and MICRBIOL 7899) throughout their program and must make at least one presentation in MICRBIOL 8899.
+A maximum of six (6) credits may be transferred from other programs to satisfy the 44 minimum credit hour requirement.
 Decisions concerning transfer of credits are the responsibility of the Graduate Studies Committee.

-7.3.2 Plan B M.S. degree examination
+7.2.2 Plan B M.S. degree examination